ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 4.2.
 Key Concepts

+   _Ticket 108_

-   DMARC policies are published by the Domain Owner, and retrieved by the Mail Receiver during the SMTP session, via the DNS.
+   DMARC policies are published by the Domain Owner or PSO, and retrieved by the Mail Receiver during the SMTP session, via the DNS.

    _Tickets 52 and 75_